breathe-easy-events/sheffield.breathe-easy.uk/src/pages/how-to-guide-for-covid-safer-events.md

 #### Where to buy?

 Rapid lateral flow tests are available at Superdrug, Boots and other high-street pharmacies.
-They can be ordered for less than £2 per test online at [https://www.medisave.co.uk/collections/test-kits](https://www.medisave.co.uk/collections/test-kits) Some people can [get tests](https://www.nhs.uk/conditions/covid-19-rapid-lateral-flow-test/) for free from a pharmacy.
+They can be ordered for less than £2 per test [online](https://www.medisave.co.uk/collections/test-kits).
+Some people can [get tests](https://www.nhs.uk/conditions/covid-19-rapid-lateral-flow-test/) for free from a pharmacy.

 #### Note on test accuracy: